marvinhagemeister/node-12-dynamic-import/README.md

 # Node dynamic import support

 Tested on with all Node `>=12.0.0` versions manually via [nvm](https://github.com/nvm-sh/nvm).
 To run tests yourself, clone this repo and execute `node src/index.js`.
-The number `42` should be printed to the console.
+The string `foo bar cjs cjs2` should be printed to the console.

 ## Support status